 If your windshield is cracked and you don't have insurance coverage for it, check with a local auto glass shop.
-Their prices are usually cheaper than at a dealership.
+Their prices are usually cheaper.
 If the original audio unit has failed and your car is out of warranty, consider installing an aftermarket audio unit at a local car electronics shop instead.
 It might be much cheaper than replacing it with an OEM unit.
-Search for a "Muffler shop" or "Auto glass repair" or "Auto electronics installation" in Google Maps.

 Additives and upgrades

 Some additives can help with expensive problems.

 If you plan on keeping your car for a while and use it for towing, consider installing an additional transmission fluid cooler.
 Many transmission problems are caused by overheating, and an extra cooler can help avoid expensive transmission repairs.

 If your manual gear box grinds when shifting into a gear, it's probably because some of the synchronizers are worn out.
 Repairing it will be expensive.
 There are, however, special gear oils that can reduce grinding.
 It's worth trying before spending a couple of thousand on rebuilding the gear box.

-There are also oil additives that can help if the engine consumes oil between oil changes.
-Some $5-$15 gasoline additives can clean clogged fuel injectors; it's cheaper than doing the fuel injection service at a repair shop.
-Research is the key.
+There are engine oil additives that can help reduce oil consumption between oil changes.
+A fuel additive that costs $5-$15 can clean clogged fuel injectors; it's cheaper than doing the fuel injection service at a repair shop.
 Check reviews and ratings for the product you intend to use.

 What if your Check Engine light came on

 Check Engine light.

 Sometimes, the Check Engine light might be caused by something simple, like a gas cap that is not tight, or a loose battery cable clamp, or low oil level.
-For example, if a gas cap is not closed tight after filling up, it will most likely cause the code P0455 that stands for Large EVAP leak.
+For example, if a gas cap is not closed tight after filling up, it will most likely cause the trouble code P0455 that stands for Large EVAP leak.